SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: SuperGLUE Overview

+Following this process, we arrived at eight tasks to use in SuperGLUE.
+See Tables \ref{tab:tasks} and \ref{tab:examples} for details and specific examples of each task.

+\textbf{BoolQ} \citep[Boolean Questions,][]{clark2019boolq} is a QA task where each example consists of a short passage and a yes/no question about the passage.
+The questions are provided anonymously and unsolicited by users of the Google search engine, and afterwards paired with a paragraph from a Wikipedia article containing the answer.
+Following the original work, we evaluate with accuracy.

-\paragraph{CB} The CommitmentBank \citep{demarneffe:cb} is a corpus of short texts in which at least one sentence contains an embedded clause.
-Each of these embedded clauses is annotated with the degree to which we expect that the person who wrote the text is \textit{committed} to the truth of the clause.
+\textbf{CB} \citep[CommitmentBank,][]{demarneffe:cb} is a corpus of short texts in which at least one sentence contains an embedded clause.
+Each of these embedded clauses is annotated with the degree to which it appears the person who wrote the text is \textit{committed} to the truth of the clause.
 The resulting task framed as three-class textual entailment on examples that are drawn from the Wall Street Journal, fiction from the British National Corpus, and Switchboard.
 Each example consists of a premise containing an embedded clause and the corresponding hypothesis is the extraction of that clause.
-We use a subset of the data that had inter-annotator agreement above $0.85$.
+We use a subset of the data that had inter-annotator agreement above $80\%$.
 The data is imbalanced (relatively fewer \textit{neutral} examples), so we evaluate using accuracy and F1, where for multi-class F1 we compute the unweighted average of the F1 per class.

-\paragraph{COPA} The Choice Of Plausible Alternatives \citep[COPA,][]{roemmele2011choice} dataset is a causal reasoning task in which a system is given a premise sentence and two possible alternatives.
-The system must choose the alternative which has the more plausible causal relationship with the premise.
-The method used for the construction of the alternatives ensures that the task requires causal reasoning to solve.
-Examples either deal with alternative possible \textit{causes} or alternative possible \textit{effects} of the premise sentence, accompanied by a simple question disambiguating between the two instance types for the model.
-All examples are handcrafted and focus on topics from online blogs and a photography-related encyclopedia.
-Following the recommendation of the authors, we evaluate using accuracy.
+\textbf{COPA} \citep[Choice of Plausible Alternatives,][]{roemmele2011choice} is a causal reasoning task in which a system is given a premise sentence and must determine either the cause or effect of the premise from two possible choices.
+All examples are handcrafted and focus on topics from blogs and a photography-related encyclopedia.
+Following the original work, we evaluate using accuracy.